lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 ## Course Overview

-This repository is the successor of [*Hands-on Nuxt.js Web Development*](https://github.com/PacktPublishing/Hands-on-Nuxt.js-Web-Development), which you can purchase the book from [packtpub.com](https://www.packtpub.com/product/hands-on-nuxtjs-web-development/9781789952698).
+This repository is the successor of [*Hands-on Nuxt.js Web Development*](https://github.com/PacktPublishing/Hands-on-Nuxt.js-Web-Development).
+You can purchase the book of *Hands-on Nuxt.js Web Development* from [packtpub.com](https://www.packtpub.com/product/hands-on-nuxtjs-web-development/9781789952698).
 If you have owned the book already, which is based on Nuxt.js 2, and would like to upgrade to Nuxt.js 3 and update the old NPM packages, frameworks, and tools, please use this repository to do so.
 However, bear in mind that the following dependencies and skills that are covered in *Hands-on Nuxt.js Web Development* are not included in this repository and course:

 * Webpack
 * Backpack